 He retired with the record for the most headed goals in Premier League history.
 Even for a footballer with his obvious aerial advantage it is a remarkable achievement, overtaking a list of names more natural at attacking a flighted football.

-Post-football he has moved into a successful media career, where his genial nature and light-hearted jokes – often at the expensive of himself – have continued to increase his popularity.
+Post-football he has moved into a successful media career, where his genial nature and light-hearted jokes – often at the expense of himself – have continued to increase his popularity.

 Avoiding the tribalistic realm of football to win admirers all over is no easy feat, but one Crouch has navigated with some success.
 As relatable as they come in an era of increasing disconnect between stars and supporters and a scorer of some truly great goals.
 What’s not to like?